OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Process a Scan

 A typical image analysis requires doing calculations on multiple-stages via autorecon1, autorecon2, and autorecon3.
 All three steps are conveniently handled by `fsurf`.
-To analyze the MRI file `test_defaced.mgz`
+Now we do an analysis on `test_defaced.mgz`.
+In the file `test_defaced.mgz` the prefix `test` is the name of the subject which could be a number or name while the format  is `mgz` file format.

      $ fsurf  --submit --subject test --dir $PWD

-In the MRI file `test_defaced.mgz` the prefix `test` is the name of the subject which could be a number or name while the format is `mgz` file format.
-We need to supply the image that are deidentified and defaced.
-The file `test_defaced.mgz` is already deidentified and defaced, so `y` to the following questions.
+Free surfer requires that the MRI file to be deidentified and defaced.
+The supplied `test_defaced.mgz` is already deidentified and defaced, so say `y` to the following questions.

      Has the MRI data been deidentified (This is required) [y/n]? y